At the end of an NAGT Traveling Workshop, participants will have a combination of the following, dependent on the

 These programs are designed for departments, institutions, or groups of institutions linked by transfer programs or other shared interests.
-Sessions can be adapted for program leaders from multiple institution.
+Sessions can be adapted for program leaders from multiple institutions.

 These workshops bring two trained leaders to your institution to facilitate a working session with all members of your department.
 These workshops bring the knowledge gained from InTeGrate, and other NAGT-sponsored efforts onto your campus to support conversation and planning by your department as a whole.
 They offer a menu of interactive sessions fully supported with online resources.
 All sessions feature presentations, discussions, and action planning with a focus on success for all students.
 Formerly part of the Building Strong Geoscience Departments project, previous traveling workshops visited 35 departments from 2009-2016, meeting with more than 250 faculty members at two-year colleges, four-year colleges, comprehensive universities and research intensive, PhD granting institutions.
 Learn more about example programs »